ehrpg/qstar/docs/equipment/traits.md

 ##### Armor-Piercing Ammo

-You bypass up to 2 [Physical][] DR, but still reduce the durability of the target's armour by that amount.
+You bypass up to 2 [Physical][] DR, but still reduce the durability of the target's armor by that amount.

 [RES][]
 :   3